rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 This code contains a lot of information, so let’s go over it line by line.
-To obtain user input and then print the result as output, we need to bring the `io` (input/output) library into scope.
-The `io` library comes from the standard library (which is known as `std`):
+To obtain user input and then print the result as output, we need to bring the `io` input/output library into scope.
+The `io` library comes from the standard library, known as `std`:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:io}}
 ```

-By default, Rust brings only a few types into the scope of every program in [the *prelude*][prelude]<!-- ignore -->.
+By default, Rust has a few items defined in the standard library that it brings into the scope of every program.
+This set is called the *prelude*, and you can see everything in it [in the standard library documentation][prelude].
 If a type you want to use isn’t in the prelude, you have to bring that type into scope explicitly with a `use` statement.
 Using the `std::io` library provides you with a number of useful features, including the ability to accept user input.

-[prelude]: ../std/prelude/index.html

 As you saw in Chapter 1, the `main` function is the entry point into the
 program: